-In this article, we are going to pick one of the highly debated topics, i.e. Socialism Vs Capitalism.
-Do you know what does they actually mean?
+Socialism Vs. Capitalism is one of the highly debated topics in group discussion.
 These are two economic systems which are prevalent in or adopted by different countries of the world.
 Capitalism is the ancient political system, whose origin dates back to 1400 AD in Europe.
-Now look at the other side of the coin, there is Socialism, which is evolved from 1800 AD and its place of origin is France.
-The former gives emphasis on capital, but the latter gives importance to people.
+On the contrary, Socialism, which is evolved from 1800 AD and its place of origin is France.

 So, here we have presented you all the differences between capitalism and socialism, which can help you to decide which system is best.